Jeannine Vanier

-Marie Antoinette Jeannine Vanier (b.
-21 August 1929) is a Canadian composer and organist who was born blind.
+Marie Antoinette Jeannine Vanier (21 August 1929 – 7 March 2023) was a Canadian composer and organist who was born blind.

 Vanier was born in the Laval-des-Rapides neighbourhood of Laval, Quebec, to Émile and Alice Laurin Vanier.
 Her father was an engineer.
 She began her studies at the Nazareth Institute for the Blind, then earned a Bachelor of Music (1950) and a Licentiate of Music (1952) at the University of Montreal.
 Among her teachers were Françoise Aubut, Jean Papineau-Couture, Roger Filiatrault, Conrad Letendre, Georges Lindsay, Clermont Pépin, and Jean Vallerand.

-Vanier has received several awards for her compositions and musical performances, including:
+Vanier received several awards for her compositions and musical performances, including: